RoastBeefSandwichCo/ripple-coins/README.md

   - That sure is a mouthful.
 It's a connector for gatewayd for all coins (or a very large majority).

-##Status
-This project is under heavy development.
-Pull and merge frequently!!

 ##Progress
 1. Withdrawal processing
   - Nearly done.
 Need to finish coin daemon calls and point api-query at proper endpoints, test, done.